 Send them off with best wishes and a toast at the end

-At the end of your best man speech you can talk about the future.
+At the end of your speech, you can talk about the future.
 Paint a positive picture of positive things to come, whether it’s travel, career, family or a new home.
 Don’t forget that it’s an emotional day, so it’s okay to be a bit inspirational as you talk about the couple’s future together.

-The final words should be your toast.
-Before making the raising a glass for the toast, ask the guests to fill their glasses and stand up.
+The final words should be your wedding toast to the happy couple.
+Before making raising a glass for the toast, ask the guests to fill their glasses and stand up.

 Best man speech template